pytorch/pytorch/docs/source/notes/extending.rst

 **Step 1:** After subclassing :class:`Function`, you'll need to define 2 methods:

 - :meth:`~Function.forward` is the code that performs the operation.
 It can take as many arguments as you want, with some of them being optional, if you specify the default values.
 All kinds of Python objects are accepted here.
   :class:`Tensor` arguments that track history (i.e., with ``requires_grad=True``) will be converted to ones that don't track history before the call, and their use will be registered in the graph.
 Note that this logic won't traverse lists/dicts/any other data structures and will only consider :class:`Tensor`s that are direct arguments to the call.
 You can return either a single :class:`Tensor` output, or a :class:`tuple` of :class:`Tensor`s if there are multiple outputs.
 Also, please refer to the docs of :class:`Function` to find descriptions of useful methods that can be called only from :meth:`~Function.forward`.
 - :meth:`~Function.backward` defines the gradient formula.
 It will be given as many :class:`Tensor` arguments as there were outputs, with each of them representing gradient w.r.t. that output.
+It is important NEVER to modify these in-place.
 It should return as many :class:`Tensor` s as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
 If your inputs didn't require gradient (:attr:`~ctx.needs_input_grad` is a tuple of booleans indicating whether each input needs gradient computation), or were non-:class:`Tensor` objects, you can return :class:`python:None`.
 Also, if you have optional arguments to :meth:`~Function.forward` you can return more gradients than there were inputs, as long as they're all :any:`python:None`.

-**Step 2:** It's the user's responsibility to use the functions in the forward's `ctx` properly in order to ensure that the new :class:`Function` works properly with the autograd engine.
+**Step 2:** It is your responsibility to use the functions in the forward's `ctx` properly in order to ensure that the new :class:`Function` works properly with the autograd engine.

-- :meth:`~torch.autograd.function.ctx.save_for_backward` must be
+- :meth:`~torch.autograd.function.FunctionCtx.save_for_backward` must be
   used when saving input or output of the forward to be used later in the backward.
-- :meth:`~torch.autograd.function.ctx.mark_dirty` must be used to
+- :meth:`~torch.autograd.function.FunctionCtx.mark_dirty` must be used to
   mark any input that is modified inplace by the forward function.
-- :meth:`~torch.autograd.function.ctx.mark_non_differentiable` must
+- :meth:`~torch.autograd.function.FunctionCtx.mark_non_differentiable` must
   be used to tell the engine if an output is not differentiable.
+By default all output tensors that are of differentiable type will be set to require gradient.
+Tensors of non-differentiable type (i.e., integral types) are always marked as requiring gradients.
-- :meth:`~torch.autograd.function.ctx.set_materialize_grads` can be
+- :meth:`~torch.autograd.function.FunctionCtx.set_materialize_grads` can be
   used to tell the autograd engine to optimize gradient computations in the cases where the output does not depend on the input by not materializing grad tensors given to backward function.
 That is, if set to False, None object in python or "undefined tensor" (tensor x for